 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted description that clearly identifies its niche (Zig documentation retrieval), provides explicit activation triggers, and proactively distinguishes itself from a related skill.
-The main weakness is that the 'what' portion could be slightly more specific about the concrete actions beyond 'fetches documentation'.
+The main weakness is that the 'what' portion could be more specific about the concrete actions it performs beyond the general 'fetches documentation'.

 | Dimension | Reasoning | Score |